alicevision/AliceVision/INSTALL.md

 Vcpkg evolved from being a Windows-only project to becoming cross-platform.
 In the scope of AliceVision, vcpkg has only been tested on Windows.

-1. Install vcpkg itself
+1. Install vcpkg

 See the reference [installation guide](https://github.com/alicevision/vcpkg/blob/alicevision_master/README.md#quick-start-windows) to setup vcpkg.
-We recommend to use our vcpkg fork, where dependencies have been validated by the AliceVision development team but it should work with the latest version.
+We recommend to use our vcpkg fork, where dependencies have been validated by the AliceVision development team and where some ports may have some custom changes.
 ```bash
 git clone https://github.com/alicevision/vcpkg --branch alicevision_master
 cd vcpkg